telerik/fiddler-everywhere-docs/modify-and-filter-traffic/mock-server-response.md

 1. Start capturing traffic or replay a specific session that triggers the rule.

-    - If you test with system capturing, independent browser, independent terminal, or through explicit proxy&mdash;Ensure that the switch of the main **Rules** tab is toggled ON.
+    - If you test with system capturing, independent browser, terminal, or through explicit proxy&mdash;Ensure that the switch of the main **Rules** tab is toggled ON.
 Open the application in the browser and execute a request that matches the set conditions.
 The rule is immediately applied to the ongoing captured traffic.

     - If you test with already saved sessions&mdash;Select the rule and use the **Execute** button (green play arrow).
 The rule is immediately applied to the preloaded saved sessions.